-Component Description (1) Pointing stick (select products only) Moves the pointer and selects or activates items on the screen.
-(2) Left pointing stick button (select products only) Functions like the left button on an external mouse.
-(3) TouchPad on/off button/TouchPad light Turns the TouchPad on and off. • On: The TouchPad is off. • Off: The TouchPad is on.
+Component Description (1) Pointing stick Moves the pointer and selects or activates items on the screen.
+(2) Left pointing stick button Functions like the left button on an external mouse.
+(3) TouchPad on/off button Turns the TouchPad on and off.
 (4) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
 (5) Left TouchPad button Functions like the left button on an external mouse.
-(6) Right pointing stick button (select products only) Functions like the right button on an external mouse.
-(7) Right TouchPad button Functions like the right button on an external mouse.
+(6) Right pointing stick button Functions like the right button on an external mouse.
+(7) Center pointing stick button Functions like the center button on an external mouse.
+(8) Center TouchPad button Functions like the center button on an external mouse.
+(9) Right TouchPad button Functions like the right button on an external mouse.